brianharperr/holdem/README.md

 # holdem
 Pure C texas hold 'em library.
+C++ GUI.

 ## Size
 The goal for this is to optimize memory, currently the .so is 75Kb.